-Eligibility will be confirmed and consent will be obtained by the site PI or other appropriately trained member of the site research team who has been delegated to conduct this activity.
+Eligibility will be confirmed and consent will be obtained by the site PI or other appropriately trained member of the site research team and/or the central research nursing team who has been delegated to conduct this activity.

 Potentially eligible participants should be approached in relation to consent as soon as possible after the diagnosis of moderate or severe OHSS is made and, where possible, initial eligibility screening has taken place.
-To facilitate this site staff should provide the patient with the participant information sheet and/or the link to the film outlining the study during the clinical appointment arranged to investigate the patient's moderate or severe OHSS symptoms.
+To facilitate this site staff should provide the patient with the participant information sheet and/or the link to the animation film outlining the study during the clinical appointment arranged to investigate the patient's moderate or severe OHSS symptoms.